 Applications served under the CEWRI-CI Subprogram must demonstrate compliance with a HUD national objective as required by the Housing Community Development Act of 1974 (HCDA), as amended, 42 U.S.C. § 5305, codified at 24 C.F.R. § 570.483.
-Specifically, the Subprogram will determine national objective compliance through the collection and validation of household information.
-Program activity will be evaluated according to one (1) of the following national objectives:
+Specifically, the Subprogram will determine national objective compliance by collecting and validating household information.
+Subprogram activity will be evaluated according to one (1) of the following national objectives:

-- Low-to Moderate-Income Housing (LMH) activity benefiting households with Area Median Family Income (AMFI) below eighty percent (80%) according to HUD Income Limits for Puerto Rico.
-(24 C.F.R. § 570.483 (b)(3)). - Urgent Need Mitigation (UNM) activity benefiting households with an AMFI above eighty percent (80%) with a risk-based need for energy and water security to reduce risk of loss of life and property from future disasters and to yield community development benefits.
+• Low-to Moderate-Income Housing (LMH) which benefits low-to moderate-income (LMI) households with Area Median Family Income (AMFI) below eighty percent (80%) according to HUD Income Limits for Puerto Rico.
+(24 C.F.R. § 570.483 (b)(3)).

+Urgent Need Mitigation (UNM)3 activity - benefiting households with an AMFI above eighty percent (80%) with a risk-based need for energy and water security to reduce risk of loss of life and property from future disasters and to yield community development benefits.4